Michigan credit union lands second bank deal in Florida

 "I've never been busier," Bell said.

-Bell said falling interest rates and former President Trump's deregulation vows for his coming second term in the White House could spur even more activity.
+Bell said falling interest rates and President-elect Donald Trump's deregulation vows for his second term in the White House could spur even more activity.

 Credit union-bank deals, however, have drawn criticism.
-The Independent Community Bankers of America argues that credit unions are exempt from federal taxes so that they can cater to underserved consumers or remote markets.
-When they buy banks, they move beyond their missions and simultaneously remove tax revenue and competition from communities, the ICBA contends.
+The Independent Community Bankers of America said credit unions are exempt from federal taxes to allow them to cater to underserved consumers or remote markets.
+When they buy banks, they move beyond their missions and simultaneously remove tax revenue and competition from communities, the ICBA said.

 Earlier this year, the Federal Deposit Insurance Corp., which supervises a large share of the nation's small banks, approved a new statement of policy on mergers that for the first time explicitly stated additional scrutiny may be needed for deals involving credit unions.